-This project led by Mark Fletcher's team at the University of Southampton investigates whether the combination of tactile with auditory stimulation can be used to enhance speech perception with cochlear implants.
-This led to a prototype device for tactile stimulation at the wrist which we will be using in future studies.
+This multi-centre project led by Dr Mark Fletcher at the University of Southampton investigates the combination of tactile and auditory stimulation to enhance speech perception with cochlear implants.
+A prototype device is being developed.

-This project is a collaboration with Saima Rajasingam at Anglia Ruskin University where we are performing a series of investigations to evaluate listening performance with and attitudes towards hearables (wireless earbuds) by people with mild-to-moderate hearing loss.
+This collaboration with Dr Saima Rajasingam at Anglia Ruskin University is a series of investigations into listening performance with and attitudes towards Hearables for people with mild-to-moderate hearing loss.

-This part focuses on improving speech signals before they are presented to the listener, for example by removing background noise or other acoustic distortions.
-We use powerful methods from deep learning (deep neural networks) and digital signal processing to facilitate speech perception with hearing devices.
+We focus on improving speech signals before they are presented to the listener (pre-processing), for example by removing background noise or other acoustic interferences.
+We use powerful methods from deep learning (deep neural networks) and digital signal processing (adaptive filters) to facilitate speech perception with hearing devices.

-We develop noise-reduction algorithms based on deep neural networks, that are trained to extract and enhance speech in noisy situations.
-The networks are trained with many examples of noisy speech and then evaluated in listening studies with cochlear implant and hearing aid users.
+We develop noise-reduction algorithms based on deep neural networks (DNNs), to enhance speech perception in noisy situations.
+The DNNs are optimised with many thousand examples of noisy speech and then evaluated in listening studies with cochlear implant and hearing aid users.

-This research investigates the electro-neural interface and stimulation patterns with cochlear implants and their impact on speech perception.
-We investigate new coding strategies, assess channel interaction effects and build models for the electrical stimulation and sound transmission with cochlear implants.
+These projects investigate the electro-neural interface and stimulation patterns with cochlear implants and their impact on speech perception.
+We develop new coding strategies, assess channel interaction effects and build computational models for the electrical stimulation and sound transmission with cochlear implants.

-We develop strategies to improve sound transmission and speech perception with CIs:
+We develop novel speech coding strategies to improve speech perception with cochlear implants:

 Spectral blurring in cochlear implants

-Collaboration led by Tim Brochier with Josef Schlittenlacher, Iwan Roberts, Chen Jiang, Debi Vickers and Prof Manohar Bance.
+Project led by Dr Tim Brochier with Dr Josef Schlittenlacher, Dr Iwan Roberts, Dr Chen Jiang, Dr Debi Vickers and Prof Manohar Bance.

-We are developing a model-based algorithm for estimating patient-specific excitation profiles and to characterise stimulation and neural health patterns.
+Project led by Dr Charlotte Garcia to develop a model-based algorithm (PECAP) for estimating patient-specific excitation profiles to characterise stimulation and neural health patterns.

 Perception & cognition

-Finally, we assess different aspects of sound perception and speech recognition by human listeners.
-This involves signal qualities, such as spectral and temporal resolution, as well as speech perception in terms of intelligibility, quality and listening effort.
-We will expand our research towards cognitive processes and measurements to complete the picture.
+We assess different aspects of speech perception.
+This includes signal qualities, such as spectral and temporal resolution, and speech perception in terms of intelligibility, quality and listening effort as well as through electrophysiological EEG measures.